phylame/github-android/README.md

 # github-android
-GitHub client for Android L or later.
+GitHub client for Android KK or later.